 The first Pagan festival for Atheopagans, nontheist Pagans, and naturalist Pagans is actually happening.
 It’s called Moon Meet, and it will be August 4-6 of this year, on private land near Healdsburg in Sonoma County, California.
 It’s coming up, so CLICK HERE to register to join us!

 There seems to be a trend in the naturalistic religion world right now: the drive to connect in real life.
 Shortly after announcing Moon Meet, I was invited to be a part of an email and Skype conversation involving many of the most prominent voices in the nontheist/naturalistic spirituality community about creating a conference or gathering in 2018.
 Imagine it: scientific pantheists, Atheopagans, spiritual naturalists of contemplative paths, all coming together to share talk and fellowship, perhaps ceremony.

 I don’t know how far we’ll get, but I know this: five years ago, the suggestion of naturalistic spirituality—”religion without the supernatural”— was bizarre and foreign, and social media was just beginning the process of our far-flung community being able to connect across the Internet.
-Two years ago, we had a dustup in the Pagan community over whether nontheist Pagans even belong in that community
+Two years ago, we had a dustup in the Pagan community over whether nontheist Pagans even belong in that community.

 Now, it seems, we have moved beyond whether we exist, and whether we belong.
 Now we are talking about connecting beyond the Internet, seeing one another’s faces.
 Thus, Moon Meet, and whatever may come out of that conversation I mentioned.